tullo/questionmate/README.md

                     Answer --------/       Assessment
 ```

 A Questionnaire consists of many Questions.
 A question has many options, whereby each options represents a possibe answer.
-Each option has many targets to which this option pays .
+Each option has many targets to which this option pays.

-An answert models a user's answer to a question, thus the answer's values must match one of the option values of its question.
+An answer models a user's answer to a question, thus the answer's values must match one of the option values of its question.

 ## License